 At BODYWELLE, your progress is monitored through regular check-ins and data tracking.
 Weight, waist circumference, appetite changes, and energy levels are all used to evaluate how the medication is working.

 Adjustments may be made to your diet, exercise plan, or even the formulation of semaglutide used.
-If your body hits a plateau, Dr. Martin may recommend Zepbound, Wegovy, or other medications for added support.
+If your body hits a plateau, I may recommend Zepbound, Wegovy, or other medications for added support.

 Some symptoms require follow-up with your provider.
 Contact BODYWELLE if you experience: